Samantha-Source/Decoder_Ring/README.md

-# Project-_Decoder_ring-Samantha_Brown-Solution
+# Decoder Ring

-## **Thinkful Module 12 Capstone**

-Author Samantha Brown
+## Author Samantha Brown

-Special thanks to Saurabh Dahal for teaching me so much - this wouldn't have been possible without him!
+###Special thanks to Saurabh Dahal - this wouldn't have been possible without him!